ECCC-MSC/open-data/docs/msc-data/aqhi/readme_aqhi-datamartxml_en.md

 The data is available via the HTTP protocol.
 It is possible to access it with a standard browser.
 In this case, we obtain a list of links giving access to a XML file.

-The data can be accessed at the following address :
+The data can be accessed at the following address:

-* Observations :
+* Observations:

     * Atlantic region: [https://dd.weather.gc.ca/air_quality/aqhi/atl/observation/realtime/xml](https://dd.weather.gc.ca/air_quality/aqhi/atl/observation/realtime/xml)
     * Ontario region: [https://dd.weather.gc.ca/air_quality/aqhi/ont/observation/realtime/xml](https://dd.weather.gc.ca/air_quality/aqhi/ont/observation/realtime/xml)